Fiber

 - resistant starch.

-In plant products, we can distinguish water-soluble and insoluble fiber.
+In plant-based products, we can distinguish between water-soluble and insoluble fiber.

 Soluble fiber

-It is mainly contained in the flesh and includes compounds such as pectins and vegetable gums.
+Water-soluble fiber is primarily found in the flesh of plant products and includes compounds such as pectins and vegetable gums.

 Insoluble fibre

-Insoluble fiber is found primarily in the skin and seeds of plants, and this group includes lignin, resistant starch, cellulose and hemicellulose.
+Insoluble fiber is primarily found in the skin and seeds of plants.
+This group includes compounds such as lignin, resistant starch, cellulose, and hemicellulose.

-It affects intestinal peristalsis and increases the number of bowel movements, as well as prevents constipation.
-Moreover, it provides a longer feeling of satiety.
+Insoluble fiber promotes intestinal peristalsis, increases the frequency of bowel movements, and helps prevent constipation.
+Additionally, it provides a longer-lasting feeling of satiety.

-Sources of fiber include many commonly available foods, and above all fruits and vegetables and wholegrain cereal products.
-An excellent source of fiber are:
+Sources of fiber include many commonly available foods, particularly fruits, vegetables, and wholegrain cereal products.
+Excellent sources of fiber include:

 - oatmeal,